 It is our opinion that students need time daily for outdoor playground activities and free play, weather permitting.
 Playground aides and teachers provide supervision during the recess period.
-All students must go outside for recess unless they have a note from a physician.
+All students must go outside for recess unless they have brought a note from a physician.
 A request for extended excused absence from recess must be accompanied by a statement from a physician.
 Parents are asked to have their children wear the appropriate seasonal clothing and footwear for safe playground activities.
-We will have indoor recess when the feels like temperature drops below 17° F.
+Children look forward to this daily activity.
+Your cooperation is appreciated.